Backpack Colombia: The Amazing Choco Region (Photos)

 Choco is one of the poorest departments of all Colombia.
 The department is limited but abundant in its resources.
 Strange phenomenon but don’t be expecting a glorified getaway.
 T he region is more than 80% Afro Caribbean which makes it strikingly different than anywhere else.
 That difference is reflected in the language, food, and culture.
 A great change of pace for sure.

-Internet Connection?
-Not Here..
+Interet Connection?
+Not Here

 Seeking a strong internet connection while swaying away in your hammock?
 Not here.
 This is your place to disconnect and connect with the surrounding nature.
 Speaking of nature.
 The beaches of the Pacific are not your quintessential Caribbean blue and golden sand.
 Be expecting dark sand contrasted by rich verdant green palm trees, where the jungle meets the ocean.
 Simply spectacular.

+Right now is a great time to Backpack Colombia.
 It’s never been a better time to strap on a pack and backpack Colombia.
 What are you waiting for?
 Because tourism to the area is growing, it has never been a better time to visit the Choco region.